mark-watson/Java-AI-Book/manuscript/nlp.md

         public String stemOneWord(String word)
 ~~~~~~~~

-We will use both the **FastTag** and **Stemmer** classes often in the remainder of this chapter.

 The FastTag project resulted from my using the excellent tagger written by Eric Brill while he was at the University of Pennsylvania.
 He used machine learning techniques to learn transition rules for tagging text using manually tagged text as training examples.
 In reading through his doctoral thesis I noticed that there were a few transition rules that covered most of the cases and I implemented a simple “fast tagger” in Common Lisp, Ruby, Scheme and Java.
 The Java version is in the file **src/com/knowledgebooks/nlp/fasttag/FastTag.java**.

 The file **src/com/knowledgebooks/nlp/fasttag/README.txt** contains information on where to obtain Eric Brill’s original tagging system and also defines the tags for both his English language lexicon and the Medpost lexicon.
-Table [tab:tagpos] shows the most commonly used tags (see the README.txt file for a complete description).
+The following table shows the most commonly used tags (see the README.txt file for a complete description).

 {linenos=off}
 ~~~~~~~~
-[htdp]

-l | l | l

-**Tag** & **Description** & **Examples**\
-NN & singular noun & dog\
+NN   singular noun          dog
-NNS & plural noun & dogs\
+NNS  plural noun            dogs
-NNP & singular proper noun & California\
+NNP  singular proper noun   California
-NNPS & plural proper noun & Watsons\
-CC & conjunction & and, but, or\
+CC   conjunction            and, but, or
-CD & cardinal number & one, two\
-DT & determiner & the, some\
+DT   determiner             the, some
-IN & preposition & of, in, by\
+IN   preposition            of, in, by
-JJ & adjective & large, small, green\
+JJ   adjective              large, small, green
-JJR & comparative adjective & bigger\
-JJS & superlative adjective & biggest\
-PP & proper pronoun & I, he, you\
+PP   proper pronoun         I, he, you
-RB & adverb & slowly\
+RB   adverb                 slowly
-RBR & comparative adverb & slowest\
+RBR  comparative adverb     slowest
-RP & particle & up, off\
-VB & verb & eat\
+VB   verb                   eat
-VBN & past participle verb & eaten\
+VBN  past participle verb   eaten
-VBG & gerund verb & eating\
+VBG  gerund verb            eating
-VBZ & present verb & eats\
-WP & wh\* pronoun & who, what\
+WP   wh\* pronoun           who, what
-WDT & wh\* determiner & which, that\
+WDT  wh\* determiner        which, that

-[tab:tagpos]
 ~~~~~~~~

 Brill’s system worked by processing manually tagged text and then creating a list of words followed by the tags found for each word.
 Here are a few random lines selected from the **test\_data/lexicon.txt** file: